pdxrod/blockchain_explorer/README.md

 For what regtest, testnet and mainnet mean, see [https://dzone.com/articles/bitcoin-and-junit](https://dzone.com/articles/bitcoin-and-junit)

-Before doing the above, you need to copy at least bitcoin1.conf into your ~/.bitcoin folder

 # regtest mode

 To do anything useful in regtest mode, you need at least two instances of bitcoind running

-Copy bitcoin1.conf and bitcoin2.conf into your .bitcoin folder in your home directory

 You need to change USERNAME and PASSWORD in regenerate.sh, in start-bitcoind.sh, in stop-bitcoind.sh and in config/config.exs

-Create 'regtest' folders under the .bitcoin folder - at least `$HOME/.bitcoin/regtest1` and `$HOME/.bitcoin/regtest2`
+Create a .bitcoin/ folder in your home directory

 Start the first instance like this